 Coaching sessions have an agenda, defined goals, and accountability, which is not inherently part of the counseling or mentoring.
 Coaching provides a supportive relationship and structure that allows the client to take responsibility and be held accountable to make life changes.

 Through assessments and skilled questions, a coach unlocks the confidence and commitment in their clients to define goals and achieve results.
 A coach will partner with you, encourage you, help you see what motivates you, believe in you to make change, and challenge your thinking.

 Coaches typically provide written action plans and follow-up with their clients between sessions.
 Coaching can be done over the phone, via Skype, and face-to-face.
 Coaching is for anyone who strives to be a better version of themselves in any area of life, and successful coaching is measured solely by the client achieving results.

 Collins, G. R. (2009).
 Christian Coaching: Helping Others Turn Ppotential into Reality.
 (2nd ed.).
 Colorado Springs, CO: NavPress.

 Stoltzfus, T. (2005).
 Leadership Coaching: The Disciplines, Skills and Heart of a Christian Coach.
 Virginia Beach, VA: Booksurge Publishing.

-About the Author: Sandra Dillon is a professional coach, consultant, and mentor with an extensive background in business development, leadership, and ministry which provides her with the experience, relational skills, and proven processes to move individuals, couples, and leaders to higher levels of personal awareness, effectiveness, and goal achievement.
+About the Author: Sandra Dillon is a professional coach and consultant with an extensive background in business development, leadership, and ministry which provides her with the experience, relational skills, and proven processes to move individuals, couples, and leaders to higher levels of personal awareness, effectiveness, and goal achievement.
 She coaches in a variety of areas including life purpose/plans, business, leadership, finances, and premarital/marriage.